Black Rifle Coffee Company: Marketing

 For a campaign in July 2019, BRCC donated a bag of coffee to a police officer for every bag purchased, in response to a story that six Tempe, Arizona police officers had been asked to leave a branch of Starbucks.

 BRCC rejected a potential logo for one of their coffee bags featuring a Renaissance-style rendering of Saint Michael the Archangel, a patron saint of military personnel, shooting a short-barreled rifle.
-The design was rejected when Hafer was informed by a friend at The Pentagon that the image of Saint Michael standing on the neck of Satan was being used by white supremacists because of the resemblance to George Floyd's murder.
+The design was rejected when Hafer was informed by a friend at the Pentagon that the image of Saint Michael standing on the neck of Satan was being used by white supremacists because of the resemblance to George Floyd's murder.

-The company sponsors NASCAR drivers Ty Dillon, Noah Gragson, and Matt Crafton.
+The company sponsors NASCAR drivers Ty Dillon, Noah Gragson, Chase Briscoe, and Matt Crafton.
 In the American Rally Association, BRCC-sponsored drivers like Travis Pastrana and Dave Carapetyan compete under the Black Rifle Coffee Motor Sports Team name.
 Pastrana, whose family is closely tied to the military, also has a personal endorsement deal with BRCC that began in 2022 after ending his partnership with longtime sponsor Red Bull; the two parties first collaborated for a rally car helicopter jump stunt in 2018.
 Other athletes supported by BRCC include off-road racer BJ Baldwin and skateboarder Bucky Lasek.

 In July 2022, the Dallas Cowboys were criticized for announcing a new partnership with BRCC a day after the Highland Park parade shooting on Independence Day.
 Black Rifle subsequently released a statement explaining the news was "timed to coincide with the Independence Day holiday" and that the partnership had been discussed long before the date.

+Evan Hafer, founder, former CEO, and current Executive Chairman of BRCC, appeared on The Joe Rogan Experience podcast on November 15, 2024.